ncatlab/nlab-content/pages/9/8/0/1/21089/content.md

 (19:25) It certainly does, because in the absence of empirical data, what do we have to guide us?
 We have consistency as our criterion.

-(19:37) Whatever our theories are, they must be, first of all, mathematically consistent -- no self-conradictions -- and they must be consistent with what we already know to be true.
+(19:37) Whatever our theories are, they must be, first of all, mathematically consistent -- no self-contradictions -- and they must be consistent with what we already know to be true.

 (19:51) This is, in a way, a straightjacket, that constrains our speculations and our projections where the theory is going to go.